 By MICK ROBERTS ©

-JUST one survivor of the 1887 Bulli mine disaster survived to tell the tale of his miraculous escape from the catastrophic explosion that extinguished the lives of 81 men and boys – Although he rarely ever spoke of the tragedy for the remainder of his life.
-He became known as the boy Cope.
+ONE of the survivors of the 1887 Bulli mine disaster, who lived to tell the tale of his miraculous escape from the catastrophic methane explosion that extinguished the lives of 81 men and boys, was Herbert Cope.
+He became known as “The boy Cope”, and rarely spoke of the tragedy for the remainder of his life.

 Seventeen-year-old Herbert Cope was working as a wheeler at Bulli pit when methane gas ignited inside of the colliery, killing all his work mates, about 2.30pm on March 23 1887.